-The newest Fields Foods grocery store is opening in Pagedale on March 21, bringing new life to The Page and fresh groceries to the 24:1 residents.
+The newest Fields Foods grocery store opened in Pagedale on March 21, bringing new life to The Page and fresh groceries to the 24:1 residents.

 When the Save A Lot in Pagedale closed in November of 2021, it was a major blow to a community that had worked hard to bring the kinds of things to Pagedale that are commonplace anywhere else.
 Like a grocery store.